 In fact, most of Niagara Falls’ natural beauty had pretty much gone away on the Canadian side.

 The last remaining vestiges of Nature required going well downstream and out of sight of the waterfalls themselves.

 Below are some of the photos we took from the Canada side (excluding the paid excursions, which we have a separate writeup for).

 Exclusive to the Canadian side is the ability to stay in a hotel with a commanding view of Niagara Falls.
-See the photos below for a taste of what you can see from the comfort of your room…

 Also best seen from the Canadian side is the Niagara Falls floodlit at night.